How Do You Stop Debt Collector Harassment?

 • Threats to take actions that are not within the confines of the law

 If you think a debt collector may have misrepresented themselves to you, it’s important to remember that you have options.
-Get in contact with an attorney that understands debt collector law.
+Get in contact with an attorney who understands debt collector law.

 Who Are Debt Collectors?

-Most people don’t know what a debt collector is until they have one incessantly calling them about paying off debt.
+Most people don’t know what a debt collector is until they have one calling them incessantly.
 So, who are debt collectors?
 Who do they work for?

-When people receive harassment by debt collectors, they often feel helpless or as if they have completely run out of options.
+Many people feel helpless or out of options when they face debt collector harassment.
 Use the steps below to reclaim your power and exercise your consumer rights.

 Step 1: Know Your Rights